AndrejaCH/Credit_Risk_Analysis/README.md

 ## Recommendation on the model

 Since first three models didn’t do well on the test, I wouldn’t use them in the real-word testing without further fine-tuning, for example train model on larger dataset, or look through the coefficients that were use for training data.
 Other two models showed better results, yet I would use them with caution, since they might be prone to overfitting.
-If that occurs and we don’t get desired results when working with new data set, I would spend some more time on finding the right model.
+If that occurs and we don’t get desired results when working with new data set, we can do some further fine-tunning (prunning) to avoid the overfitting.

 ## References